IsmaelDLG/IsYourVPNTrustworthy/AreVPNsSafe.md

 ## Are they safe?

 Most VPN services encrypt your network traffic, so that no one can [eavesdrop](#eavesdropping) on your online activities, not even your Internet Service Provider (ISP) or secular authorities.
 However, traffic encryption does not imply safety in all situations.
-The most common practice performed

 # Appendix